NSLS-II/aphla/doc/tutorial.rst

    [u'V1LTD1', u'V1LTD2', u'V1LTB', u'V1SR']
    >>> ap.machines.use("V1SR")

-Switching between lattices should be always a safe operation itself, but may affect the following operations.
+Switching between lattices should be always a safe operation itself, but all the operations, such as searching elements, taking snapshot and correct orbit, will be limited to the current active lattice.

-HLA Element Searching
+Element Searching
 ---------------------

 The lattice is merely a list of elements.
 In order to control the element,